 Armstrong answered, “No, Chris.
 We’re ready.
 It’s all been done except the countdown.”

 Kraft looked at the three men and realised that this was the moment they had all been working towards – they were about to land on the Moon, “Our work, our dreams, our failures, and our successes all rode with them.
 We had come at last to this point, and for a moment I felt my legs shake.”

-Armstrong speaks before the flight.
+Armstrong speaks of the flight.

-Commander of the Apollo 11 mission, Neil Armstrong said of the mission,
+Commander Neil Armstrong said of the mission,

 |LAUNCH||Wednesday 16 July 1969|